 - Give visitors helpful suggestions

 Buying things for Christmas isn’t always easy.
 Whether it’s gifts, decorations or food and drink, people don’t always know exactly what they are looking for.
-And with so much choice available, shoppers can go around in circles trying to find the right thing.
+And with so many choices available, shoppers can go around in circles trying to find the right thing.

 - Offer gift vouchers